Eloquent: Relationships

 The "has-one-through" relationship defines a one-to-one relationship with another model.
 However, this relationship indicates that the declaring model can be matched with one instance of another model by proceeding through a third model.

-model.
-While the mechanic and the owner have no direct relationship within the database, the mechanic can access the owner through the Car
+For example, in a vehicle repair shop application, each Mechanic model may be associated with one Car model, and each Car model may be associated with one Owner model.
+While the mechanic and the owner have no direct relationship within the database, the mechanic can access the owner through the Car model.
+Let's look at the tables necessary to define this relationship:

 mechanics